martyvona/ArduMon/README.md

 To connect with minicom:

 ```
-minicom -D PORT -b 115200
+minicom -D PORT -b BAUD
 ```

-where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, where n is the serial port number shown in `arduino-cli board list`.
+where `PORT` is e.g. `/dev/cu.usbserial-N` on OS X, `/dev/ttyUSBN` on Linux, `/dev/ttySN` on WSL, or `COMN` on Windows, N is the serial port number shown in `arduino-cli board list`, and `BAUD` is 115200 or whatever you have configured your Arduino serial port to use.

-To exit minicom hit ctrl-A (option-Z on OS X), then Q.  On OS X, is If you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.
+To exit minicom hit ctrl-A (option-Z on OS X), then Q.  On OS X, if you haven't already, you will need to check "use option as meta key" in terminal -> settings -> profiles -> keyboard.

 If nothing happens when you type, ensure hardware flow control is OFF: ctrl-A (option-Z on OS X), then O, then serial port setup, then F to toggle hardware flow control.
 You can then "save setup as dfl" to persist this setting.